 Hiri was recently made available as a snap package on Linux and that's what you should use to install Hiri if your distribution supports snaps.
 Otherwise, you should download and use the tarball archive.

-The snap package is still beta so there could be things that aren't working as they should be.
 If you run into problems please open a support ticket.

 Make sure that you have

 snapd installed on your system.
 If you're running Ubuntu 16.04 or newer, you'll have it installed by default.

 If you're on Ubuntu 14.04, you'll have to install snapd (snap daemon):

 If you're running a different distro, see How to install snapd on other distros.